oopsmonk/documentation/client-libraries/1.0/getting-started/c-quickstart.md

     // The security level to use for your addresses
     #define SECURITY_LEVEL 2
     ```

-    In this example, you connect to the Devnet.

 3. In the `iota_client_service` directory, create a `client_service.c` file and add the following: